Kinepolis Brussels: History

-The IMAX in the Brussels Kinepolis complex was open from 1988 until the end of 2005.
-The hall was closed due to a shortage of available content.
-On 16 November 2016, Kinepolis announced the reopening of the hall.
-It is equipped with laser projection and IMAX's new 12.1 sound technology.
+The IMAX screen closed at the end of 2005, due to a shortage of available content.
+On 16 November 2016, Kinepolis announced the reopening of the screen, removing the old 15/70 projector to make way for a new Barco dual-laser 4K IMAX projector equipped with IMAX's new 12.1 sound technology.
 At the time, the screen was the largest IMAX screen in Europe with a surface area of 532 m².